jhipster/jhipster-sample-app-oauth2/README.md

 # Building for production

-To optimize the jhipster client for production, run:
+To optimize the sampleOAuth2 client for production, run:

     mvn -Pprod clean package